fxgst/azle-react/README.md

 ```

 The frontend will update automatically as you save changes.
-For the backend, run `dfx deploy backend` to redeploy.
 To redeploy the smart contract, run `dfx deploy`.

 When ready, run `dfx deploy --ic` to deploy your application to the ICP mainnet.